i-e-b/Dave/README.md

 ## TODO

-- Should clean up warnings given by Font Bakery ( https://simoncozens.github.io/fontbakery-web/ ), especially for the fixed-width settings
+- [ ] Should clean up warnings given by Font Bakery ( https://simoncozens.github.io/fontbakery-web/ ), especially for the fixed-width settings
+- [ ] Rebuild 'italic' so that only letters & numbers are slanted (not arrows or box-drawing elements)